Jinjinov/job-interview-solid-principles-test/README.md

         3 - crossroad 3
         E - Eco ferry

-In the first round you were told to write modular and easily extensible code.
+In the first round you were asked to write modular and easily extensible code.
 It there anything you could have done differently in the first round that would make the last three tasks of the second round easier?
 If yes, what exactly?